htsdeshi/swissarmybot/README.md

 irc.hackthissite.org #coffeesh0p if you want to ask Deshi any questions.
 This is written for python3 start the bot with python3 wookie.py start

+#Usage
+rename config_sample.py to config.py edit and rock in roll.